4GeeksAcademy/machine-learning-content/07-4d-ml_deploy/deploy-model-using-flask-and-heroku.md

 - On 'deploy' tab: link Heroku app to your Github account and select the repo to connect to.

 - Scroll down and choose 'manual deploy'.
-After making sure you are on the branch you want to deploy (in this case: main), then clic on 'Deploy branch'.
+After making sure you are on the branch you want to deploy (in this case: main), then click on 'Deploy branch'.
 You will see all the required packages been installed like the following image:

 ![deploying_branch](../assets/deploying_branch.jpg)